On leadership and being the second voice

 • Peers in batch.
 As Mixture of Experts (MoE) models, the GPT model outputs (and maybe others) appear to be deterministic only at the batch-level.
 MoE models contain many “experts”, which are often distributed across many machines.
 When processing each input token, rather than sending it through a complete and expensive dense network, instead we identify the “right” experts to handle it.
 The best ways to identify the “right” experts is an area of active research.
 In current MoE, each expert only sparsely activates token paths, which makes it possible to get the quality benefits of significantly larger models without paying the full computational cost at inference.
 The MoE approach introduces non-determinism because the contents of each batch must be mapped to experts and returned as a batch, and there is a limit on how much data each expert can simultaneously handle.
 In other words, if your batch has many other inputs that compete with you for the experts you need, you might get a different set of experts than you would in a different batch.
 This competition for experts can lead to different predicted tokens depending on how your messages are batched for inference, and the effect depends on who else is using the LLM APIs at the same time as you.

 In an LLM, each token is conditioned on all the tokens that preceeded it.
 As a result, once one token diverges, the remainder of the sequence will diverge even more.
 It’s all back to chaos theory: “when a butterfly flaps its wings in Brazil…”.
 So yes, if we want to be certain in this new world, we will need experimental statistics.
-How certain do you need to be?
+I spend a lot of time asking, how certain do you need to be?

 Making ReAct work in practice